 Caroline Hazlewood

-Dr Caroline Hazlewood is Group Manager of our Flood and Water Management Group.
-She is a chartered civil engineer with more than 20 years’ experience, a member of the industrial advisory board for Bristol University’s Department of Civil, Aero and Mechanical Engineering and a member of the editorial board of the Journal of Flood Risk Management.
+Dr Caroline Hazlewood FREng is Group Manager of our Flood and Water Management Group.
+She is a chartered civil engineer with more than 20 years’ experience, a Fellow or the Royal Academy of Engineering, and a member of the editorial board of the Journal of Flood Risk Management.
 She joined us in 2002.

 What led you to join HR Wallingford?